luxonis/depthai-docs-website/FAQ.md

  * 12MP RGB Horizontal Field of View (HFOV): 68.7938 deg
  * 1MP Global Shutter Grayscale Cmera Horizontal Field of View (HFOV): 71.86 deg

+## How Do I Get Different Field of View or Lenses for DepthAI and megaAI?

+ArduCam is in the process of making a variety of camera modules specifically for DepthAI and megaAI, including a variety of M12-mount options (so that the optics/view-angles/etc. are change-able by you the user).

+ - Original request for this [here](https://discourse.ros.org/t/opencv-ai-kit-oak/15406/17?u=luxonis-brandon)
+ - M12-Mount IMX378 request [here](https://github.com/luxonis/depthai-hardware/issues/16)
+ - M12-Mount OV9281 request [here](https://github.com/luxonis/depthai-hardware/issues/17)
+ - Fish-Eye OV9281 (for better SLAM) request [here](https://github.com/luxonis/depthai-hardware/issues/15)
+ - Global-Shutter Color Camera (OV9782) with same intrinsics as OV9282 grayscale [here](https://github.com/luxonis/depthai-hardware/issues/21)

+With these, there will be a variety of options for view angle, focal length, filtering (IR, no IR, NDVI, etc.) and image sensor formats.

 {: #maxfps }
 ## What are the Highest Resolutions and Recording FPS Possible with DepthAI and megaAI?